Tuesday Clear. Winds S 15 to 20 km/h becoming light in the evening.

-Friday Partly cloudy.
-Medium (40%) chance of showers.
-The chance of a thunderstorm in the afternoon and evening.
+Thursday Partly cloudy.
+The chance of light morning frost in the southwest.
 Light winds.

 - observations list type